Self-Reporting to the Authorities and Other Disclosure Obligations: The US Perspective

 The Pilot Program and Corporate Enforcement Policy

 In April 2016, the DOJ announced that it was launching a one-year Pilot Program to enhance its efforts to detect and prosecute individuals and companies for violations of the FCPA.
 The Pilot Program, which incentivised voluntary self-disclosure of misconduct, was extended for an additional year on 10 March 2017.
 On 29 November 2017, former Deputy Attorney General Rod Rosenstein publicly applauded the Pilot Program as a ‘step forward in fighting corporate crime’ and announced that the DOJ would be incorporating a revised Corporate Enforcement Policy into the Justice Manual.
 On 1 March 2018, the DOJ announced that it would apply the Corporate Enforcement Policy as non-binding guidance in criminal cases outside the FCPA context.
-In light of this recent development, the Corporate Enforcement Policy provides valuable guidance to corporations as they investigate misconduct and contemplate voluntary disclosure.
+Moreover, the most substantial addition to the 2020 FCPA Resource Guide is a section incorporating the Corporate Enforcement Policy, underscoring the DOJ’s and SEC’s emphasis on voluntary self-disclosure, co-operation and remediation.
+In light of these developments, the Corporate Enforcement Policy provides valuable guidance to corporations as they investigate misconduct and contemplate voluntary disclosure.

 The Corporate Enforcement Policy outlines factors that a company must meet to earn credit for voluntary self-disclosure.
 The disclosure (1) must occur prior to an imminent threat of disclosure or government investigation, (2) must be disclosed within a reasonably prompt time after the company becomes aware of the offence, and (3) must include all relevant facts known to the company at the time of disclosure, including all relevant facts about the individuals substantially involved in or responsible for the misconduct.
 The November 2019 changes to the Corporate Enforcement Policy acknowledge the DOJ’s recognition, in a footnote, that ‘a company may not be in a position to know all relevant facts at the time of a voluntary self-disclosure.’
 The Corporate Enforcement Policy also now requires the company to alert the DOJ of evidence of the misconduct when it becomes aware of it, whereas, previously, where the company was or should have been aware of opportunities for the DOJ to obtain evidence not in the company’s possession, it had to identify those opportunities to the DOJ in order to receive full co-operation credit.